Genocs/genocs-library-docs/content/en/dotnet-webapi-boilerplate/general/overview.md

 }
 ```

-You will need to pass the `token` in the request headers to authenticate calls to the genocs library API!
+You will need to pass the `token` in the request headers to authenticate calls to the Genocs Library API!

 For further steps and details, [Read the Getting Started Guide](https://blog.genocs.com/dotnet-webapi-boilerplate/general/getting-started/)